orb/pygments-json/README.rst

 as from the pygementize command:

    $ pygmentize your-file.json

-   ... beatifully formatted json will flow here
+   ... beautifully formatted json will flow here
-   ... or at least, it will be better than it was before

 Norman Richards